bluesillybeard/Pinc/readme.md

     - Refer to [include/readme.md](./include/readme.md)
 - OpenGL 2.1
 - Cocoa backend
+    - I do not have a real mac.
+Maybe someone can donate one?
 - any final touches to the API
 - Implement all API functions for all backends
-- Clean up X11 backend (it's got a lot of work to be done)
-- Clean up Win32 backend and test on win95
-- Clean up Cocoa backend and test on a real mac
+- Clean things up a bunch up
-    - I do not have a real mac.
-Maybe someone can donate one?
 - prepare for first major release

 ## Todo